Nebula-Mechanica/Anti-AutoTranslation-List/README.md

 # Anti-AutoTranslation-List
 List for uBlock Origin (and possibly other adblockers), containing auto-translated site clones of StackOverflow and other services.
-Now have support for hiding urls in search results (Google-only for now) without any special extensions!
+Now have support for hiding urls in search results (Google and DuckDuckGo for now) without any special extensions!

 Add this link to your adblocker filter list: